 Erin is the owner and founder of Kinetic Kids Occupational Therapy, PLLC.
 She graduated Russell Sage College with her Masters of Science in Occupational Therapy in 2002.
 She has been working on the Upper East Side since 2004.

 Sophie provides Occupational Therapy services at Kinetic Kids Occupational Therapy, PLLC.
-Sophie is also the director of clinical supervision for Kinetic Kids.
 She graduated cum laude from the University of Pennsylvania and received her Master’s of Science in Occupational Therapy from New York University.

 Sophie specializes in Sensory Integration treatments and handwriting remediation.
 She has completed the University of Southern California’s Sensory Integration continuing education certificate program, which focused on advanced topics relevant to the evaluation and treatment of individuals with Sensory Processing Disorder.
 Additionally, Sophie is certified in the following integration techniques: Rhythmic Movement Training, Astronaut Training®, Therapeutic Listening®, Quickshifts®, reflex integration and visual assessments.
 Sophie is also a certified Handwriting Without Tears® specialist and is trained in the Size Matters handwriting program and the Neurokinesthetic Approach to Hand Function and Handwriting.
 Sophie utilizes these programs to ensure the development of strong handwriting habits, foster an enjoyment of tabletop activities, and create an overall positive, self-esteem boosting learning experience.
 Sophie has completed her Floortime Certification.